Skip to main content

 Custom Events Filters

-In Omnisend, you are able to sync custom events from third-party apps through the API.
-Once these events are synced to Omnisend, you'll be able to use them in your segments as well.
-The segment helps you identify all contacts that have the event synced for them.
+In Omnisend, you can sync custom events from third-party apps through the API.
+Once these events are synced to Omnisend, you can use them in your segments to identify all contacts who have that event recorded.

 Custom Properties Filters

-Custom properties in Omnisend are extra data fields you add to a contact’s profile, beyond the default ones, such as name, email, or country.
-These properties can be added through imports, forms, or third-party apps.
-Once a custom property is added to one of your contacts, you'll be able to select it in your segment filters.
+Custom properties are extra data fields you add to a contact's profile, beyond the default ones, such as name, email, or country.
+You can add them through imports, forms, or third-party apps.
+Once a custom property exists on at least one contact, it becomes available as a segment filter.

-For example, let's say your brand sells skincare products and you have collected customers' preferences through a custom property in Omnisend forms.
-Once contacts fill out your form, you'll be able to segment them based on their preferences.
+For example, if your brand sells skincare products and you've collected customer preferences through a custom property in Omnisend forms, you can segment contacts directly based on those preferences.

 Computed Traits Filters

-Computed Traits filters allow you to segment contacts based on their purchase history and behavior.
-These are auto-generated filters that dynamically calculate attributes for average order value and total spend based on a contact’s order history.
-You can use these segments to create high-value customer segments and power your retention and upsell strategies.
+Computed Traits filters let you segment contacts based on their purchase history and behavior.
+These are auto-generated filters that dynamically calculate average order value and total spend from a contact's order history.
+Use them to build high-value customer segments and power retention or upsell strategies.

 Use these Computed Traits filters to segment contacts based on their orders data: